aaronjparsons/eftfg/README.md

 - Searchable lists of required items, both for tasks and the hideout
 - Links to more resources created by the Escape From Tarkov community

-Built with Vue, Gridsome, Vuetify, and Chartjs.
+Built with Vue, Gridsome, and Vuetify.
 Hosted on Netlify